After completing a big transfer, most rugby players expect to be happy at their new team.

 Regretted this move so much he never made it.

 In November 2017, the back-row forward became the first confirmed arrival by Gloucester for the 2017/18 season with director of rugby David Humphreys saying the signing was “a statement of intent” from the Cherry and Whites.

 However, in March 2017 there were reports in France emerged that Lyon were trying to convince Fearns to sign a new deal with them.
 Gloucester responded by releasing a statement, saying that they turned down an approach from Lyon to release Fearns from his contract.

-Finally, in June, it was confirmed that Carl Fearns will not be joining Gloucester and will stay at Lyon.
+Finally, in June, it was confirmed that Fearns would not be joining Gloucester and will stay at Lyon.
 CEO Stephen Vaughan said: “Naturally the club took the best legal advice on the situation, but as soon as it became apparent the player wanted to remain in France efforts immediately turned to get the best possible deal for the club to allow us to move on in a stronger position.”